 Species mix

 The key species that make up catch vary for each jurisdiction.
-Total catch often comprises several species, but a relatively small number of species or species groups usually make up most of that catch. presents the 10 species or species groups (including percentage of catch) which contribute most to the total reported catch by jurisdiction for 2006–07 to 2014–15.
+Total catch often comprises several species, but a relatively small number of species or species groups usually make up most of that catch.
+Table 2 presents the 10 species or species groups (including percentage of catch) which contribute most to the total reported catch by jurisdiction for 2006–07 to 2014–15.
 The contribution to total catch of a species or species group may vary slightly between years at the jurisdictional level.